FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 But how to add it to my network when you have a MAC filter?
 I needed the MAC from the shelly BEFORE adding it to my network.
 What I did was: Switching off the MAC filter, adding the device, then switching on the MAC filter again.
 What I did not know is that the name of the mac includes the MAC address!
 So the name of the shelly is something like `Shelly-12-AB-34-CD...` you get the idea.

-(In the meantime I have A LOT of Shellys working and this info saved me a lot of time).
+(In the meantime I have A LOT of Shellies working and this info saved me a lot of time).

 So once added in the app I could control the light with the Shelly App.
 That was working.